kframework/llvm-semantics/README.md

 For your convenience, we provide a java program that does that, called
 DeleteLLVMComments:

-$ java DeleteLVMComments myprogram.ll
+$ java DeleteLLVMComments myprogram.ll

 will output the resulting LLVM program to standard output, while

-$ krun --parser "java DeleteLVMComments" --directory mysemanticsdirectory myprogram.ll
+$ krun --parser "java DeleteLLVMComments" --directory mysemanticsdirectory myprogram.ll

 will forward it to the kast tool.
 Therefore, if your LLVM program contains comments, make sure that you use the pipe command